AdemFatih/MikroTask/Readme.txt

 #Test-automation-Mikro

-Mikro project for test automation, covering Ul acceptance testing:
+Mikro project for test automation, Ul and Api testing:

-The Ul framework created using Cucumber BDD in Gherlin language.
+The Ul framework and Api test created using Cucumber BDD in Gherkin language

-For assertion in UI, Junit is used.
+For assertion in UI and Api, Junit is used.

 ##Concepts Included

-Cucumber BDD testing for UI
+Cucumber BDD testing for UI and Api

 Shared state across cucumber step definitions